alpaka-group/llama/docs/pages/mappings.rst

 ---

 The One mapping is intended to map all coordinates in the array dimensions onto the same memory location.
-This is commonly used in the :cpp:`llama::One` virtual record, but also offers interesting applications in conjunction with the :cpp:`llama::mapping::Split` mapping.
+This is commonly used in :cpp:`llama::One`, but also offers interesting applications in conjunction with the :cpp:`llama::mapping::Split` mapping.

 Split